LPlan 2040 - 2016 Update

-LPlan 2040 is the Lincoln-Lancaster County 2040 Comprehensive Plan.
+LPlan 2040 - 2016 Update is the Lincoln-Lancaster County 2040 Comprehensive Plan.
 The Plan embodies Lincoln and Lancaster County's shared vision for the future, out to the year 2040.
 It outlines where, how and when the community intends to grow, how to preserve and enhance the things that make it special, and strategies for implementing the vision for how we will live, work, play and get around in the future.

 At its most basic, a Comprehensive Plan is a community's common vision of what it hopes to become in the future - the quality of its residential neighborhoods; the places residents live, work, shop and play; the way people and goods move about the urban and rural areas; and the treatment of natural environmental features as development changes the rural landscape.